 - Disfigurement or disability

 The various types of non-economic harm don’t involve specific dollar amounts.
-For this reason, attorneys, insurers, and Tennessee courts must employ one of two standard methods to calculate compensation.
-These are the multiplier method and the per diem method.
+For this reason, attorneys, insurers, and Tennessee courts must employ one of two standard methods to calculate compensation: the multiplier method and the per diem method.

 Multiplier Method

-As an example, let’s say your medical expenses and lost wages total $50,000.
-Your injuries don’t require extensive medical treatment but do involve a relatively lengthy rehab regimen, so they’re assigned a multiplier of 3.
+For example, let’s say your medical expenses and lost wages total $50,000.
+Your injuries don’t require extensive medical treatment but involve a relatively lengthy rehab regimen, so they’re assigned a multiplier of 3.
 Multiplying your total economic damages by 3 yields an award of $150,000 in non-economic damages and a total award of $200,000.

 Per Diem Method